Mary Simon: Nomination

 The federal government began a search for a replacement for Governor General Julie Payette following her resignation in early 2021.
 Simon was reported as a leading contender for the post early on, given her Indigenous heritage and then-political consciousness on Indigenous reconciliation.
 On July 6, 2021, Prime Minister Justin Trudeau announced that Queen Elizabeth II had approved Simon's appointment as the 30th Governor General of Canada.
 She received a customary audience with the Queen on July 22, though held virtually (instead of in-person) due to the coronavirus pandemic.
 She was vested with special appointments as Chancellor of the Order of Canada, the Order of Military Merit, the Order of Merit of the Police Forces and the Order of St. John (within Canada).
 She also received the Canadian Forces' Decoration.
 She was formally installed at the Senate of Canada Building on July 26.

-Simon's appointment was somewhat unusual, in that although she speaks English and Inuktitut, she is not particularly proficient in French.
+Simon's appointment was somewhat unusual, in that although she speaks English and Inuktitut, she is not proficient in French.
 This raised some complaints from Francophone Canadians for breaking the tradition of French-English bilingualism.